-Total College reserves and funds amounted to £195.4m.
+Total College reserves and funds amounted to £197.1m.
 Within the College's endowment funds there are almost 100 trust funds supporting the College in achieving its aims.

-These reserves are represented by the College's operational estate and to a large extent, the permanent endowment assets and therefore are not available as income funds to be spent.
-Collectively the College's maintains its free revenue reserves and its earmarked designated reserves, after taking account of the pension deficit.
+These reserves are represented by the College's operational estate and to a large extent, the permanent endowment assets and, are therefore unavailable as income funds to be spent.
+Collectively the College maintains its free revenue reserves and its earmarked designated reserves, after taking account of the pension deficit.
 These are liquid unrestricted funds.
 The Governing Body considers it prudent to hold sufficient unrestricted reserves and appropriate earmarked reserves in the event of major variations to the College's income and expenditure and has concluded that its general unrestricted free reserves should be 20% of annual income and that its building reserve should represent 1% of the insurable value of the operational estate.
-Together this amounts to £3.6m.
+Together this amounts to £4.1m.

-Unrestricted Reserves shown in the Balance sheet £1 17.6m Of which constitute fixed and heritage assets £1 08.3m Less pension provisions £ 1.9m Leaving unrestricted liquid reserves £ 7.4m

-Target Free Reserves in accordance with College Policy £ 3.6m
+Unrestricted Reserves shown in the Balance sheet £117.7m Of which constitute fixed and heritage assets (£106.8m) Less pension provisions (£ 2.0m) Leaving unrestricted liquid reserves £ 8.9m Target Free Reserves in accordance with College Policy £ 4.1m

-After taking these specific funds into account and a specific building repairs fund for its commercial and operational property, the College has a sufficient level of general funds available as a contingency measure to support its operations during the pandemic.
+After taking these specific funds into account and a specific building repairs fund for its commercial and operational property, the College has a sufficient level of general funds available as a contingency measure to support its operations.